justizzle/BA_Boone/README.md

 **Usage**
-DDC module runs the ddc fasttext, Driver module runs the topic transformers.
+DDC module runs the ddc fasttext, TopicTransformer module runs the topic transformers.
 **Command-Line Arguments:**  <inputFolderPath> <outputFolderPath> <numThreads>
 inputFolderPath: Path to the directory containing .txt files to process.
 outputFolderPath: Path to the directory where output files will be saved.